MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 The Fault Management API in essence allows the Buyer/Client to request SOF to provision intervals, schedules, and fault indicators between ordered pairs.
 An ordered pair is an association between two endpoints.
-The Fault Notifications API provides means to exchange information about significant changes in the system state between interested parties.
+The Fault Management Notifications API provides means to exchange information about significant changes in the system state between interested parties.
 Figure 4 presents an exemplary high-level flow of Fault Management Job provisioning.

 ![Figure 4: High Level Flow](media/fmProvisioning.png)